webrecorder/browsertrix-crawler/README.md

 # Browsertrix Crawler

 Browsertrix Crawler is a simplified browser-based high-fidelity crawling system, designed to run a single crawl in a single Docker container.
-It is designed as part of a more streamlined replacement of the original [Browsertrix](https://github.com/webrecorder/browsertrix).
+It is designed as  a core component of to replace the the original [Browsertrix](https://github.com/webrecorder/browsertrix) application.

-The original Browsertrix may be too complex for situations where a single crawl is needed, and requires managing multiple containers.

 This is an attempt to refactor Browsertrix into a core crawling system, driven by [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) and [puppeteer](https://github.com/puppeteer/puppeteer)